Skip to main content

 SIZING

-The vCPU, Memory, and HDD storage allocation is dependent on each specific Metagraph.
-Consult with the Metagraph operators/administrators for the specifications that meet the requirements for their individual Metagraph.
+The vCPU, Memory, and HDD storage allocation is dependent on each specific metagraph.
+Consult with the metagraph operators/administrators for the specifications that meet the requirements for their individual metagraph.

-This also pertains to the TCP ports each individual Metagraph utilize.
+This also pertains to the TCP ports each individual metagraph utilize.
 Obtaining the proper p2p-port can be dynamically acquired via a public-port API call.